-This Vespers Service presented by William Hayes c.
-1942 is an example of the services given by a variety of staff at Pine Mountain Settlement School.
-The topics were chosen by the staff and the program arranged with other presenters.
+This vespers service presented by William Hayes in c.
+1942 is an example of the services given by a variety of staff at Pine Mountain Settlement School during the Boarding School years.
+There were many, many more.
+The topics were chosen by the staff presenters and the programs then were arranged with musicians or other presenters.
+The service was generally Christ-centered, as was the School, but it was always non-denominational.
 It often included music, poetry, personal reflections, readings, and other offerings chosen by the presenter.
-This particular service captures the mood of the School during WWII.
-William Hayes had three brothers who were in the war effort.

 The embers of the day are red

 The great sky darkens overhead,